Je te rends ton amour: Critical reception

 The video caused considerable controversy in France, due to its scenes of nudity and blood, and of its apparent criticism of Christianity and the Church.
 It was considered as being "too daring".
-The Conseil supérieur de l'audiovisuel gave a negative opinion, but it did not forbid the television channels to broadcast it.
+The Conseil supérieur de l'audiovisuel gave a negative opinion, but it did not ban television channels from broadcasting it.
 A committee, mainly composed of housewives, decided to broadcast a shortened version of the video during the day so as to not shock children.
 Therefore, M6 aired a short two-minute version that stopped when the demon wildly caught Farmer, at the second chorus.
 In response to this censorship, Farmer asked Hanss to cut the shocking scenes for the airing on television and decided to release the video in its full version as a VHS with a booklet of unpublished photos by Claude Gassian.
 All funds collected from the 70,000 sales of the tape were returned to Sidaction, an association fighting against AIDS.
 In 2000, in an interview on MCM, the singer said about this censorship:

 "Ça n'a aucun intérêt de vouloir choquer à tout prix pour qu'on s'interesse à vous.
-Il se trouve que j'aborde des sujets qui sont peut être un peu épineux voire tabous. Ç'est un risque...
+Il se trouve que j'aborde des sujets qui sont peut-être un peu épineux voire tabous.
+C'est un risque...
 Maintenant, la censure, spécialement en France est un peu sévère et s'attaque à tout et n'importe quel sujet ce que je trouve vraiment regrettable."

 (English translation: "It's not interesting to want to be shocking at all costs in order to be relevant/interesting.
 I deal with subjects that are maybe a little tricky, taboo.
 It's a risk... right now the censorship, especially in France, is a bit harsh and it attacks everything and any subject...
 I find this truly regrettable.")

-According to some, "Je te rends ton amour" is one of Farmer's music videos which uses a lot of symbolisms, "bringing together aestheticism, shock images and deep themes".
+According to some, "Je te rends ton amour" is one of Farmer's most symbolism-heavy music videos, "bringing together aestheticism, shock images and deep themes".
 Several interpretations are possible.